perfectmak/udacity-devops-capstone/Readme.md

 [![CircleCI](https://circleci.com/gh/perfectmak/udacity-devops-capstone.svg?style=svg)](https://circleci.com/gh/perfectmak/udacity-devops-capstone)

 > This is my capstone project for the Udacity DevOps Nanodegree Program.
+Checkout the [infra](./infra) directory for more DevOps related details.

 The Transaction Management Portal is a simple application for logging and viewing income and expense transactions for a business.